 What’s missing in the online rulebook when compared to the printed version is some of the faction background info (most of said information being present elsewhere), a story timeline, and a few of the pre-designed scenarios.
 Those are certainly not worth throwing down a few bucks on for an already otherwise outdated rulebook.
 Upon release, there was an additional multi-page FAQ/errata that almost certainly arose from play tester questions that came in after a print submission deadline, once again highlighting the problems of physical rulebooks.

-To go off on a bit of a tangent, I honestly don’t understand why I’ve seen multiple people insist on having printed rulebooks available.
-I’m not saying that having the rules solely on a device is superior (I hate reading shit on my phone), but just print out the pdf to get a physical copy!
+To go off on a bit of a tangent, I honestly don’t understand why I’ve seen multiple people insist on having printed rulebooks available for any game and deriding digital only rules.
+I’m not saying that having rules solely on a device is superior (I hate reading shit on my phone), but just print out the pdf to get a physical copy!
 Ideally steal workplace supplies and do it there for free if you can every time there’s a rules update!

 Regardless, I picked the book up for the sake of reviewing it and to get over a free shipping threshold, so: